HTO3/Hto3.DateTimeHelpers/README.md

 ### SetDay

-Change the day of a DateTime
+Change the day of a DateTime.

 ```csharp
 new DateTime(2018, 12, 11, 21, 50, 30).SetDay(27) == new DateTime(2018, 12, 27, 21, 50, 30);